 This exists in a limited form today.
-In clearer areas where redress is needed, the industry has moved.
-Some model developers9 have begun to underwrite certain risks, such as third-party copyright claims arising from the use of their Al products and services.
+In clearer areas where redress is needed, the industry has moved accordingly.
+Some model developers12 have begun to underwrite certain risks, such as third-party copyright claims arising from the use of their AI products and services.
 In doing so, developers implicitly acknowledge their responsibility for model training data and how their models are used.

 There will inevitably be other areas that are not as clear and not well-covered.
 This may include risks that have disproportionate impact on society as a whole, and which may only emerge as AI is used.
 It is therefore useful to consider updating legal frameworks to make them more flexible, and to allow emerging risks to be easily and fairly addressed.
-This is akin to how endusers of physical products today enjoy safety protections.
-One example of such efforts is the EU's proposed AI Liability Directive and Revised Product Liability Directive.
-If adopted, the Directives aim to make it simpler for end-users to prove damage caused by AI-enabled products and services.
+This is akin to how end-users of physical products today enjoy safety protections.
+One example of such efforts is the EU's proposed AI Liability Directive and soon-to-be approved Revised Product Liability Directive.
+These Directives aim to make it simpler for end-users to prove damage caused by AI-enabled products and services.
 This ensures that no party is unfairly disadvantaged by the compensation process.

 Finally, there are bound to be residual issues that fall through the cracks.
-This is a very nascent discussion, and alternative solutions such as no-fault insurance10 could be considered as a safety net.
+This is a very nascent discussion, and alternative solutions such as no-fault insurance13 could be considered as a safety net.